youtube/cobalt/cobalt/site/docs/reference/starboard/modules/12/configuration.md

 ### SB_ALIGNOF(type) ###

-Returns the alignment reqiured for any instance of the type indicated by `type`.
+Returns the alignment required for any instance of the type indicated by `type`.

 ### SB_ARRAY_SIZE(array) ###